 Omega 3 fatty acids are very beneficial for the body.
 They are important constituents of cell membranes and affect the cell receptors.
 The hormones of our body, those biological messengers that ensure the body runs smoothly, need Omega 3.
 These hormones are responsible for optimal heart and brain function and efficient genetic expression.
 Wait, it doesn’t end here.
 Omega 3 also prevents lupus, eczema, rheumatoid arthritis, heart disease, stroke and even cancer.
-Some good sources of Omega 3 are salmon, sardines, beef, walnuts, flaxseeds, and cauliflowers.
+Some good sources of Omega 3 are salmon, sardines, beef, walnuts, flaxseeds and cauliflowers.

 Omega 6 fatty acids are found mostly in vegetable oils.
-They cause inflammation in the body and contribute towards many diseases.
+They cause inflammation in the body and contribute to many diseases.
 Our ancestors struck a balance when consuming both these fatty acids.
 A ratio of 1:1 doesn’t cause adverse effects on health.
 Both compete for the enzymes needed for digestion.
-Our diets have become rich in Omega 6 because we eat a lot of grains and many products have vegetable oils like corn oil, safflower oil, sunflower oil and soybean oil is hidden in them.
+Our diets have become rich in Omega 6 because we eat a lot of grains and many products have vegetable oils like corn oil, safflower oil, sunflower oil and soybean oil, which is hidden in them.